Haifa

 Built on the slopes of Mount Carmel, the settlement has a history spanning more than 3,000 years.
 The earliest known settlement in the vicinity was Tell Abu Hawam, a small port city established in the Late Bronze Age (14th century BCE).
 In the 3rd century CE, Haifa was known as a dye-making center.
 Over the millennia, the Haifa area has changed hands: being conquered and ruled by the Canaanites, Israelites, Phoenicians, Assyrians, Babylonians, Persians, Hasmoneans, Romans, Byzantines, Arabs, Crusaders, Ottomans, and the British.
-Since the establishment of Israel in 1948, the Haifa Municipality has governed the city.
+During the Battle of Haifa in the 1948 Palestine war, most of the city's Arab population fled or were expelled.
+That year, the city became part of the then-newly-established state of Israel.

 As of 2016, the city is a major seaport located on Israel's Mediterranean coastline in the Bay of Haifa covering 63.7 km2.
 It lies about 90 km north of Tel Aviv and is the major regional center of northern Israel.
 Two respected academic institutions, the University of Haifa and the Technion – Israel Institute of Technology the oldest and top ranked university in both Israel and the Middle East, are located in Haifa, in addition to the largest K–12 school in Israel, the Hebrew Reali School.
 The city plays an important role in Israel's economy.
-It is home to Matam, one of the oldest and largest high-tech parks in the country; Haifa also owns the only underground rapid transit system located in Israel, known as the Carmelit.
+It is home to Matam, one of the oldest and largest high-tech parks in the country; and prior to the opening of Tel Aviv Light Rail, Haifa is the only city with underground rapid transit system in Israel known as the Carmelit.
 Haifa Bay is a center of heavy industry, petroleum refining and chemical processing.
 Haifa formerly functioned as the western terminus of an oil pipeline from Iraq via Jordan.
 It is one of Israel's mixed cities, with an Arab-Israeli population of c.10%.